huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 ### Installing the dependencies

-Before running the scripts, make sure to install the library's training dependencies:
+Before running the scripts, make sure to install the library's training dependencies.

 **Important**